 The hospital has been a leading provider of clinical care, education and research for over 175 years.
 It is now part of Imperial College Healthcare NHS Trust, whose 14,500 staff treat over a million patients a year and serve a local population of 2.4 million people, including those living in some of the UK’s most deprived boroughs.
 St Mary’s plays a key role in emergency resilience for the whole of London as the capital’s busiest major trauma centre and the only acute inpatient facility in Westminster.
 Through its partnership with Imperial College London, the Trust continues its long legacy of translating academic discovery into better care and treatment, including making a major contribution to the management of Covid-19.

 However, key parts of the St Mary’s estate also date back to 1845 and most of its facilities are at least 70 years old.
 It has been developed piecemeal over the decades, creating multiple entrances and complex patient pathways.
 The space and configuration limitations of our old buildings also make it harder to respond to increasing and changing healthcare demands and opportunities.
 With estate decline accelerating, patient care and experience, as well as our staff’s working lives, are significantly impacted.

-In response, St Mary’s – together with the Trust’s Charing Cross and Hammersmith hospitals – are included in the 40 new hospitals the government has committed to build by 2030 as part of the government’s wider Health Infrastructure Plan.
+In response, St Mary’s – together with the Trust’s Charing Cross and Hammersmith hospitals – are included in the government's New Hospital Programme.
 The Trust has now completed the first stage of the St Mary’s redevelopment approval process – the formal submission of a strategic outline case (SOC) to the New Hospital Programme.